kazaamjt/BlogContent/base/part_1.md

 Network: 1 connector, external

 I might beef up those specs too if need be.
-If you want the isntall to hurry up, you might want to beef it up.
+If you want the install to hurry up, you might want to beef it up.
 This install takes a while.

 After installing, I set the IP address, enabled remote desktop, changed the computers name, and started updating.